 Mastalgia can be caused by:

-Factors that may increase your risk of having mastalgia may include:
+Factors that may increase your chance of mastalgia:

 Symptoms of mastalgia may include pain in the breast area.
 Pain may be mild or severe.
 It may occur in both breasts or just one.
 It may be painful only in one spot or all over the breast.